erawijantari/RPyId/Notes/20191215_RPyID3rd/3rd_DataWranglingTidyverse.md

 **Challenge 4 (20 min)**

-> 1. Spread the surveys data frame with year as columns, plot\_id as
+> 1. Spread (convert the long format to wide format) the surveys data
->     rows, and the number of genera per plot as the values.
-You will
+>     frame with year as columns, plot\_id as rows, and the number of
->     need to summarize before reshaping, and use the function
+>     genera per plot as the values.
+You will need to summarize before
->     n\_distinct() to get the number of unique genera within a
+>     reshaping, and use the function n\_distinct() to get the number of
->     particular chunk of data.
-It’s a powerful function\!
-See
+>     unique genera within a particular chunk of data.
+It’s a powerful
->     ?n\_distinct for more.
+>     function\!
+See ?n\_distinct for more.
 > 2. Now take that data frame and gather() it again, so each row is a
 >     unique plot\_id by year combination.
 > 3. The surveys data set has two measurement columns: hindfoot\_length